 I have discussed with clients complex personal and family situations and have put in place wills, trust and other structures to ensure that their assets - including some unusual and valuable types of property - were protected and passed to their chosen beneficiaries.

 I have assisted with the reorganisation of a number of substantial family trusts to address change in the law and in the circumstances of the families and their businesses.

 I have presented a number of seminars on estate planning, trusts and tax for the Law Society of Scotland, STEP and within the firm.

 I have contributed the introductory chapters to two important books on Family Governance, produced in association with STEP.
-The second edition of the book on family businesses was published in 2017 (see details of the family business law book) and the 2nd edition of the companion volume of the family office will be published in 2019 (see details of the 1st edition of the family office companion volume).
+The second edition of the book on family businesses was published in 2017 (see details of the family business law book) and the 2nd edition of the companion volume of the family office published in 2019 (see details of the family office companion volume).